EricoDevRockstar/my-cool-beautiful-plugin/README.md

 # my-cool-beautiful-plugin
-Developing a cool plugin to add content editing functionality to the posts and pages etc capability.
+Developing a cool plugin to add content editing functionality to the posts capability.

+Idea have a Post Statistics: The number of words, letters etc.